 College of Extended Learning

-The College of Extended Learning (CEL) provides lifelong learning opportunities for different stages in your life ranging from high school, college, career to retirement.
+The College of Extended and Global Education (CEGE) provides lifelong learning opportunities for different stages in your life ranging from high school, college, career to retirement.
 They also extend the resources of the university into the community, region, nation, and around the world.
-Visit the CEL website for more information.
+Visit the CEGE website for more information.

 Open University provides an opportunity for learners who are not currently admitted to California State University, San Bernardino to enroll in degree credit classes with the required approval.
 The Open University program can help you update professional skills, prepare for a career change, enrich your personal development or work toward a degree.
 Many of the regular courses are held in the late afternoon and evenings, which provide opportunities for working adults.
 Open University is not available to students who are officially admitted to Cal State San Bernardino.
 Visit the Open University website for more information.